AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49822-updates-in-Requisition-List-page-not-reflected-on-print.md

 ---
-title: "ACSD-49822: Updates in requisition List page not reflected on print requisition list"
+title: "ACSD-49822: Updates on requisition list page not reflected on print requisition list"
 description: Apply the ACSD-49822 patch to fix the Adobe Commerce issue where updates on the requisition list page are not reflected on the print requisition list.
 ---